tridivb/attention_based_tbn/README.md

 ## Using the framework
 The code to train/test models can be executed by running the [main.py](main.py).
 It will initialize the configuration parameters and then run the tasks as required.
 The configurations can be also set from the command line.
 Please look at the list of configuration parameters and the hydra documentation on how to do this.

 The visualization module is provided as a Jupyter Notebook.
-Since it uses ipywidgets and qgrid, please make sure they are installed and enable before running the visualization module.
+Since it uses ipywidgets and qgrid, please make sure they are installed and enabled before running the visualization module.

 ## Training